randallmorey/randallmorey-hugo-website/content/articles/mastering-ember-continuous-integration.md

 [![Travis](BADGE_IMAGE_URL)](WEBSITE_URL)
 {{< / highlight >}}

-Congratulations, you've just announced to your team and the world that your project builds and tests pass.
-In later posts we'll build on this with more sophisticated quality guarantees.
+Congratulations, you've just announced to the world that your project builds and tests pass.
+In later posts we'll build on this with more sophisticated quality&nbsp;guarantees.

 [ci]: https://docs.travis-ci.com/user/for-beginners/